-SIMON PATCH: One byte patch to enable Level One Simon utility to operate correctly under Level Two.
+SIMON PATCH: One byte patch to enable Level One Simon utility to second descriptor Boot Module that will PRINTERR messages when errors occur.

-IPatch to the RENAME command to allow full pathname in
+IPatch to the RENAME command to allow full pathname in RENAME:

-RENAME:

-OS9P3 Boot Module that will PRINTERRIMERsages when errors occur RAMMER PAT IPatch to increase Kevin Darling's RAMMER Ram Disk to 720K disk controller under the Disk ROM Chip.
+OS9P3 RAMMER PAT IPatch to increase Kevin Darling's RAMMER Ram Disk to 720K disk controller under the Disk ROM Chip.

-CLOCK\UPDATE: Clock modules that elluminate the IRQ problems when using the RS-232 PAK.
+CLOCK_UPDATE: Clock modules that ellminate the IRQ problems when using the RS-232 PAK.
 No hardware "hacks" required.

-Burke&Burke REPACK patch to fix bug in OS9P1 module RBF30 IPatch to RBF to permit the UNDELETE command included.
-SMARTWTC Clock modules for use with the "smartwatch" installed on your
+Burke&Burke REPACK patch to fix bug in OS9P1 module

+IPatch to RBF to permit the UNDELETE command included.
+SMARTWTC: Clock modules for use with the "smartwatch" installed on your
-VEMAC IPatch and macro files for improving VED's Help options

-SCFED2: Kevin Darling's Patch to SCF system module to enhance the bug and is 6309 native mode.
-VRN
+VEMAC IPatch and macro files for improving VED's Help options Kevin Darling's Patch to SCF system module to enhance the SCFED2: